flotischoti/RickAndMorty/README.md

 # rickandmorty

-A small web app to search for Rick and Morty Characters built with TS, Vue-JS and GraphQL.
+A small web app to search for Rick and Morty Characters built with TS, Vue-JS and GraphQL within a couple of hours for a job interview.

 ### Install